gichul0317/gichul0317/README.md

 <h1>Hello, I am Gichul Jaun.
 A Web Developer in Toronto, Ontario</h1>

 <p>
   I design and build beautiful and modern websites.
 By combining knowledge and best practices in web development and design that I gained from studies and works, I provide user-friendly and accessible web sites and applications.
 Along with skills listed here, I love to learn new libraries, tools and concepts in web development and web design.
-You can check out my works at <a href='https://gichul-j.com/'>my portfolio site</a>
+You can check out my works at <a href='https://gichul-j.com/' target='_blank'>my portfolio site</a>
 </p>

 <h2>My tech stacks 🧑🏻‍💻✨</h2>